ibm-cloud-docs/databases-for-mongodb-gen2/howto-getting-connection-strings.md

 ```
 {: pre}

-For more information, see [Connections Command options](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#connections-command-options).
+For more information, see [Connections command options](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#connections-command-options).

 ### Command options
 {: #connection-strings-cli-command-options}
 {: cli}

-- If you don't specify a `user`, the Connections commands return information for the `admin` user, by default.
+- If you don't specify a `user`, the Connections commands return information for the `admin` user, by default. (--confirm if it works for manager user)
-- If you don't specify an `endpoint-type`, the connection string returns the public endpoint by default.
+- If you don't specify an `endpoint-type`, the connection string returns the public endpoint by default. (--does it return private by default now?)
 - If your deployment has only a private endpoint, specify `--endpoint-type private` or the commands return an error.
-The user and endpoint type is not enforced.
-You can use any user on your deployment with either endpoint.
+The user and endpoint type is not enforced. (--still enforced?)

 ## Getting connection strings in the API
 {: #connection-strings-api}
 {: api}

 To retrieve users' connection strings from the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#introduction){: external}, use the [Connections endpoint](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#getconnection){: external}.
-To create the connection strings, ensure that the path includes the specific user and endpoint type (public or private) that should be used.
-The user and endpoint type are not restricted or enforced.
-You have the flexibility to utilize any user available in your deployment, along with either endpoint (if both are present in your deployment).
+To create the connection strings, ensure that the path includes the specific user and endpoint type that should be used.
+The `user` is not restricted or enforced.
+You have the flexibility to utilize any user available in your deployment.

+(--should we swap endpoint type with only private as static type?)
 The API command looks like:

 ```sh